-Professional program courses are offered at four locations: the Tempe campus, the East campus, the West campus, and Mayo Clinic.
-To be eligible to enroll in the professional courses at any location, students must be admitted to the College of Nursing at the Tempe campus, submit all required material for admission to the professional program, and be admitted to the college's undergraduate professional program.
+Professional program courses are offered at four locations: the Downtown Phoenix campus, the Polytechnic campus, the Mayo campus, and the West campus.
+To be eligible to enroll in the professional courses at any location, students must be admitted to the College of Nursing, submit all required material for admission to the professional program, and be admitted to the college's undergraduate professional program.